The Local Industrial Strategy for Cornwall and the Isles of Scilly is built

-What is the CIoS Local Industrial Strategy?
+What are Local Industrial Strategies?

 - Growing the artificial intelligence and data driven economy